Logic » Variables

 This documentation is still being expanded and refined.
 Features, screenshots, and descriptions may change until Talescape's public release.
 If something is unclear or you need help, please ask on the official Talescape Discord.
 We're happy to clarify or update pages as needed.

 Variables store information about what has happened in your story and what the player has done.
-They allow the game to remember choices, track progress, and control how the world reacts.
+They allow the game to remember choices, track progress, control how the world reacts and optionally show important player facing stats.

 1. Creating Variables